-CALSTART has been the national leader in helping the industry develop and commercialize the next generation of transit bus technology.
-We have spurred advanced powertrain development, such as fuel cells, assisted standardization of charging standards, demonstrated progressively more capable battery-electric bus designs and outlined the breakthrough areas for bus automation.
+CALSTART has been the national leader in helping the industry develop and commercialize the next generation of bus technology.
+We have spurred advanced powertrain development, such as fuel cells, advanced charging solutions such a Vehicle to Grid , demonstrated progressively more capable battery-electric bus designs and outlined the breakthrough areas for bus automation.
 Examples include:

 - Researching, helping shape and leading the coalition to fund the National Fuel Cell Bus Program, which has driven significant cost and size reductions and performance improvements with fuel cell technology.

 - Managing a a variety of user working groups of transit and school fleets, manufacturers and suppliers on best applications for using automated technology to improve transit and mobility services.

-- Securing funding for and assisting with infrastructure planning and installation for the largest electric transit bus deployments in the nation.
+- Securing funding for and assisting with infrastructure planning and installation for the largest electric bus deployments in the nation.

 ASSESSMENT & VALIDATION